bensofficial/python-nodes/Readme.md

 # python-node

-Ubuntu with Python 3 and Node.js
+Ubuntu with Python 3, Node.js, and some preinstalled packages.